Writing Files with Vim

 that can be run from the command line in the same way asnano

-for the purposes of this lesson.
+for this lesson.

 or cat